by Maribeth Kelly

 I feel very blessed to be able to assist students in understanding and appreciating the truth—in educating both their minds and hearts.

-My education is far from complete.
-I am currently enrolled in the Christendom Graduate School (NDGS), pursuing my Masters in Theology.
-Even after I complete this program, I know that I will be growing in love and knowledge throughout my life.
+After graduation, I enrolled in the Christendom Graduate School (NDGS), to pursue my Masters in Theology and have recently graduated with a Masters Degree in Theological Studies with concentration in Catechetics and the New Evangelization.
+But even now, after having completed that program, I know that I will be growing in love and knowledge throughout my life.

 My parents, Seton, and Christendom have cultivated in me a “philosophical habit of mind,” as Blessed John Henry Newman puts it, which will stay with me far beyond the classroom in pursuing the truth for its own sake.